Stephen Hurray 8/10/2019

 Nazareth 1 August 1898

 4.)
-1898- On August 8, 1898, There was a written, a
+1898- On August 8, 1898, There was a written a

-manuscript) of the biography of Stephen Hurray, signed “Ferd.
+handwritten letter from an “S”, which appears to be a manuscript or biography of Stephen Hurray, signed by “Ferd.
 Spenner”.
 [Translated that is: Father Ferdinand Spenner , SM].

-That handwritten letter was addressed to:
+That handwritten letter was addressed to:?

 5.)
 That handwritten letter, [which is most likely the